 Our AT women are more than attorneys, and we’re proud to support their professional and personal development through the Professional Advancement of Women (PAW) program.
 Learn more about how Jovita Foster, Hillary Schumaker, Kym Smiley, Krystle Dunn, Tracy DiFillippo and Karrie Clinkinbeard are contributing to the firm and their communities, and visit us again soon to learn more about other women at the firm.

-Armstrong Teasdale’s Professional Advancement of Women (PAW) program’s mission is to create a positive and supportive environment for women lawyers through mentoring, networking and educational opportunities.
-It also aims to strengthen existing relationships with women clients and prospects as well as forge new relationships between professional and executive women in the community.
+Armstrong Teasdale’s Professional Advancement of Women (PAW) program’s mission is to create a positive and supportive environment for women attorneys through mentoring, networking and educational opportunities.
+It also aims to strengthen existing relationships with clients and prospects as well as forge new relationships between professional and executive women in the community.
 As a result, our women lawyers are generating new business, serving as first-chair in trials, handling sizable matters and holding leadership positions on client teams.